storj/docs/app/(docs)/object-mount/user-guides/activation/page.md

 ```

 :::{note}
-Normally, activation means that access to cunoFS is limited to the user who runs `cuno creds activate`.
+Normally, activation means that access to Object Mount is limited to the user who runs `cuno creds activate`.
 However, if the user that runs `cuno creds activate` is `root`, then access can be optionally given to other users.
 :::